dashnetics/documentation/docs/manuals/advanced/import-data/exporting-data-from-your-accounting-package.md

 If you need to export client and supplier data from another source, export your data as a .CSV or .XLS file from that application.

-Use our templates

-You can use [our templates](import-templates) to prepare your data for uploading via Dashnetics's [bulk import](bulk-data-import) tool.

-If your data is complex, use our [import templates](import-templates) and send it to us.
+If your data is complex, feel free to [send it to us](mailto:help@dashnetics.com.au) .

 We recommend that you only include active clients and suppliers.
 This will ensure users have current client and supplier information from the start.